-Hello, my name’s Graham Jones, I’m a British astrophysicist and English teacher based in Japan.
+Hello, my name’s Graham Jones, I’m a British astrophysicist and English teacher living in Japan.

 I have a BSc in Astrophysics from Royal Holloway, University of London; I’m currently doing an online MSc in Science Communication and Public Engagement at the University of Edinburgh; and I teach at the University of Shiga Prefecture near Kyoto.